 Am I the Greek type?

-There is a place for everyone in the Greek system.
-UL Lafayette is home to a uniquely diverse Greek society.
-There is no model Greek.
+There is a place for everyone in our Fraternity and Sorority Life Community.
+UL Lafayette is home to a uniquely diverse Greek-lettered Community.
+There is no model Greek member.
 Learn more about being Greek at the National Sorority Life website.
 Parents can learn more about sorority life on the National Panhellenic Conference Parents information page or the frequently asked questions page.

 Do I need to register for formal recruitment and how much does it cost?